San Jose Uber Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-When you find yourself in an Uber accident, and you want to know the steps to secure justice for your injuries, know that help is a phone call away.
-Arash Khorsandi, Esq. and his award-winning team of Uber accident lawyers in San Jose will dedicate their knowledge, time, and effort to get you compensation for your pain and suffering.
+When you find yourself in an Uber accident, and you want to know the steps to pursue justice for your injuries, know that help is a phone call away.
+At Arash Law, our Uber accident lawyers in San Jose can dedicate their knowledge, time, and effort to help you seek compensation for your pain and suffering.

-Some Uber drivers will work long hours, which will increase the risk of people operating while suffering from driver fatigue.
+Some Uber drivers work long hours, which increases the risk of people operating while suffering from driver fatigue.
 The fact is that the rideshare industry does not face the same kinds of regulations that apply to commercial vehicles.
-Unfortunately, many innocent people, whether they are occupants of other motor vehicles or pedestrians and bicyclists, can be placed at risk of serious accidents caused by Uber drivers.
+Unfortunately, many innocent people, whether they are occupants of other motor vehicles, pedestrians, or bicyclists, can be placed at risk of serious accidents caused by Uber drivers.

-If you have suffered severe injuries or your loved one was killed in an Uber accident in the San Jose area, you will want to be sure you retain legal counsel as soon as possible to help recover all of the financial compensation you may be entitled to.
-Our San Jose Uber accident lawyers at Arash Law, founded by famous attorney Arash Khorsandi, Esq., helped scores of people all over California handle these kinds of cases, and we have the knowledge and experience that will ensure you can hold a rideshare company completely accountable.
+If you have suffered severe injuries or your loved one was killed in an Uber accident in the San Jose area, you may need to obtain legal counsel to seek fair compensation for your losses.
+Our San Jose Uber accident lawyers at Arash Law have helped people all over California handle these kinds of cases.
+We have the knowledge and experience to help you pursue accountability from a rideshare company, their drivers, or any other at-fault party.

 A farm worker, suffered multiple broken bones and other orthopedic injuries resulting from an auto accident where the defendant driver attempted to make a left turn in front of our client in heavy fog.– ARASH KHORSANDI

-In California, any negligent driver who causes a car accident can become financially liable to all parties harmed in a crash.
-Our San Jose Uber accident lawyers have seen to it, in their combined decades of experience, that these negligent individuals face justice for the pain and suffering they’ve caused.
+In California, any negligent driver who causes a car accident may be held financially liable for the resulting damages and injuries.
+Our San Jose Uber accident lawyers, with their combined decades of experience, have supported clients in pursuing compensation from negligent individuals for the pain and suffering they’ve caused.

 Determining Negligence